Admission to the Introduction to Jungian Clinical Process is suspended for the 2024/2025 academic year.

 The program consists of four courses, two courses in each semester.
 The 1¼ – hour classes are scheduled one evening a week for 10 weeks.
 The courses provide an interface between mainstream psychological and psychoanalytic concepts and the Jungian perspective.

 These courses are pre-requisite in order to apply to the Non-Matriculated track at the Institute.
 Please see the Admissions page of the website at junginstitute.org for further information about and requirements to apply to the Non-Matriculated track of the psychoanalytic training program.

-If you are interested in applying for the Introduction to Jungian Clinical Process, please contact Laurie Schapira by email at firstname.lastname@example.org for pre-approval to enroll.
+If you are interested in applying to the Introduction to Jungian Clinical Process, please contact Laurie Schapira by email at firstname.lastname@example.org for pre-approval to enroll.
 Space is limited.
-Please apply by August 15.
+Please apply by May 1.

 Completion of the program does not guarantee acceptance into the Institute’s psychoanalytic training program and does not confer the right to call oneself a Jungian therapist or psychoanalyst.
 Students will be required to sign a waiver prior to beginning classes.